-To deal with the financial challenge the Authority approves a rolling 5 year medium term financial plan (MTFP) on an annual basis at the Authority's Budget meeting.
-The MTFP takes into account Revenue, Capital, Reserves and Prudential Borrowing forecasts.
-The current MTFP incorporates the approved savings required to offset the Government's funding reductions.
+To deal with the financial challenge the Authority approves a rolling 5-year MTFP on an annual basis at the Authority's Budget meeting.
+The 2019/20 MTFP approved at the Budget Authority meeting on 28th February 2019 delivered a balanced financial position up to 2020/2021.